nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

           state: ENABLED
 ```

-**Please note that you must use the `sqs2sfThrottle` lambda as the consumer for this queue** or else the execution throttling will not work correctly.
+**Please note that you must use the `sqs2sfThrottle` lambda as the consumer for any queue with a `maxExecutions` value** or else the execution throttling will not work correctly.

 #### Re-deploy your Cumulus app